 This article explains the different options for processing data within Arm Treasure Data.
 Data processing within the platform includes import and exporting data, creating queries and running jobs, as well as managing workflows.

-|You can perform most data processing tasks directly on our console at https://console.treasuredata.com.|
+|You can perform most data processing tasks directly on TD Console at https://console.treasuredata.com.|

-Data Processing Options
+Data Processing Engine Option

-All of these issued queries are managed as separate jobs (see Job Management).
-For every query you issue, you can specify which data processing engine to use.
-Currently, we’re supporting two different data processing engines:
+All of these issued queries are managed as separate jobs.
+Treasure Data provides two major ways of processing data for data collected from both batch and streaming sources.
+For every query you issue, you can specify one of the following data processing engines:

+- Hive for large or complex batch workloads.
 Hive is a MapReduce-based SQL engine.
 This engine is really powerful when you do large data processing and heavy JOINs.
 Often used for ETL or sessionization.